Munster region - Cork City & County 45 min - Instant certificate

 We offer refresher courses specifically designed for certificate renewal, building on existing knowledge rather than starting from scratch.

-Understanding work-at-height risks in Cork workplaces
+Understanding asbestos risks in Cork workplaces

 Legal requirements for Asbestos Awareness Training in Cork

-Irish law is clear about employer obligations regarding Asbestos Awareness Training.
-The Safety, Health and Welfare at Work Act 2005 and the Safety, Health and Welfare at Work (Exposure to Asbestos) Regulations 2006 and 2010 (SI 386/2006, SI 589/2010), specifically the Safety, Health and Welfare at Work (Exposure to Asbestos) Regulations 2006 and 2010 (SI 386/2006, SI 589/2010), sets out the legal framework that Cork employers must follow.
+Irish law is clear about employer obligations.
+The Safety, Health and Welfare at Work Act 2005 and the Safety, Health and Welfare at Work (Exposure to Asbestos) Regulations 2006 and 2010 (SI 386/2006, SI 589/2010) set out the framework that Cork employers must follow, enforced by the Health and Safety Authority (HSA).

-Employer obligations under Irish law
+Employer duties under Irish law

 Penalties for non-compliance